Reed-Muller Codes on CQ Channels via a New Correlation Bound for Quantum Observables: Introduction

 \section{Introduction}

-In 1954, Reed--Muller (RM) codes were introduced by Muller \cite{Muller-ire54} and their majority logic decoding was developed by Reed~\cite{Reed-ire54}.
-Since then, they have found wide applicability in digital communication, information theory, and theoretical computer science~\cite{Alon-it05,Abbe-now23}.
+In 1954, Reed--Muller codes were introduced by Muller~\cite{muller1954application}, and their majority-logic decoding was developed by Reed~\cite{reed1954class}.
+Since then, Reed--Muller codes have played an important role in coding theory, communication, information theory, and theoretical computer science~\cite{Alon-it05,Abbe-now23}.
+A central question has been whether Reed--Muller codes achieve capacity on natural families of channels.

-In 2016, it was established that sequences of $\RM$ codes whose rates converge to $R \in (0,1)$ achieve capacity on the binary erasure channel (BEC)~\cite{Kudekar-stoc16,Kudekar-it17}.
-This result was leveraged by a number of later results~\cite{Sberlo-soda20,Abbe-it20,hkazla-stoc21}.
-In 2021, it was further shown that $\RM$ codes achieve capacity on binary memoryless symmetric (BMS) channels with respect to bit error probability~\cite{Reeves-arxiv21,Reeves-it23}.
-Then, in 2023, this was extended to block error probability for BMS channels~\cite{Abbe-focs23}.
-These approaches are simplified and generalized in~\cite{Pfister-arxiv25a} which is the starting point for this work.
+For classical binary memoryless symmetric channels, this question has seen substantial recent progress.
+In 2016, Kudekar et al.\ showed that sequences of Reed--Muller codes whose rates converge to a fixed value in $(0,1)$ achieve capacity on the binary erasure channel~\cite{Kudekar-stoc16,Kudekar-it17}.
+This result was subsequently leveraged and generalized in several directions~\cite{Sberlo-soda20,Abbe-it20,hkazla-stoc21}.
+In 2021, Reeves and Pfister proved that Reed--Muller codes achieve capacity on binary memoryless symmetric channels with respect to bit-error probability~\cite{Reeves-arxiv21,Reeves-it23}.
+In 2023, Abbe and Sandon strengthened this to block-error probability for binary memoryless symmetric channels~\cite{Abbe-focs23}.
+These results rely on two structural features of Reed--Muller codes: their large symmetry group and their nested projection structure.
+The simplified and generalized framework in~\cite{Pfister-arxiv25a} is the starting point for the present work.

-Coding for classical-quantum (CQ) channels was first studied by Holevo~\cite{holevo1998capacity}, and later by Schumacher, and Westmoreland \cite{schumacher1997sending}.
-Subsequently, the performance of several classical codes such as polar and low-density parity-check (LDPC) codes and their decoders over CQ channels have been studied \cite{wilde2013polar,Renes-njp17,piveteau2022quantum,brandsen2022belief,mandal2024polarcodescqchannels}.
-In this work, we focus on binary-input symmetric CQ (BSCQ) channels and show that any set of $2^{o(\sqrt{\log N})}$ bits can be decoded with high probability for sequences of $\RM$ codes whose rates are below the Holevo capacity.
+Coding for classical-quantum channels was first studied by Holevo~\cite{holevo1998capacity} and by Schumacher and Westmoreland~\cite{schumacher1997sending}, who showed that reliable communication is possible up to the Holevo capacity using collective measurements across long codeword blocks.
+This is analogous to Shannon's channel-coding theorem in that it identifies the fundamental communication limit, but the decoding problem is substantially different.
+The output of a classical-quantum channel is a quantum state, the optimal measurement may be collective, and different candidate codewords generally correspond to noncommuting density matrices.
+Thus, even for a classical binary linear code, the extrinsic observation of a single bit is not a scalar likelihood-ratio channel but a binary quantum hypothesis-testing problem.